csmberkeley/csm-16b/README.md

     make all

+Once you've made some changes, add them to the staging area using `git add`

+    git add file.tex or git add folder/

+You can also add everything, but be careful you don't add binaries.
+You can configure these in `.gitignore`

+    git add .

+If you added something, but made a mistake, you can always remove it.

+    git rm file.tex

+Using patch mode is recommended when staging changes to ensure only that only the desired diffs are included in the commit.

+    git add -p

+Once satisfied, you can commit your changes and give it a descriptive but short message.

+    git commit -m "Finished RLC Circuit question"

-Once satisfied, clean and push the branch to Github origin.
+clean and push the branch to Github origin.

     make clean
-    git push origin branchname
+    git push origin taejin

 ## 4. Pull request
-On the Github web interface, create a new pull request for the branch, assign the current maintainers for review, apply relevant labels, and set the milestone to the current release target.
+To integrate your changes into the codebase, come back to this online repo and create a new pull request for the branch.
+Then assign the current maintainers for review, apply relevant labels, and set the milestone to the current release target.
+To avoid merge conflicts, it is important to make sure you are working a piece separate from someone else.